 The Authority adopts an annual appropriated budget for its general fund.
-A budgetary comparison statement has been provided herein to demonstrate compliance with those budgets.
+A budgetary comparison statement has been provided herein to demonstrate compliance with its general fund budget.

 Notes to the financial statements.
 The notes provide additional information that is essential to a full understanding of the data provided in the government-wide and fund financial statements.